How to make heart macrame bunting

-Test out the new skills you’ve learnt from our library of macramé knots on this macramé heart bunting project by the lovely Isabella of @_twome.
+Learn how to make macrame with our step by step macrame bunting tutorial.
+Test out the new skills you’ve learnt from our library of basic macrame knots on this beautiful heart bunting project by the lovely Isabella of @_twome.

 You Will Need

 Cut a 2m (787⁄8) length of T-shirt yarn.
 This will be the main length of yarn that the five heart-shaped flags will hang from.

 Cut 12 120cm (47¼”) lengths of T-shirt yarn and put aside.
 Repeat four more times.
 12 yarn lengths are required for each flag.

 Fix one end of the 2m (787/8“) yarn length to the work surface with two pieces of masking tape, leaving a gap of approximately 25cm (97/8“) in between them to work in.